 Access, permits and tour operators

 Make several photocopies of your passport and permits while travelling through the region.
 To obtain Inner Line Permits, Indian citizens should apply with two passport photographs to representatives of the state governments concerned.
 Applications should only take a day to process, and can be extended for up to six months in the relevant state capital.
 Passes are valid for the full period they are allocated for, no matter how many times you enter and exit a state.

-Jungle Travels India
+- Jungle Travels India